edgio-docs/edgio-docs/src/pages/guides/app_security/real-time-statistics.md

 **What is the difference between Real-Time Statistics and our security dashboards?**

 Our security dashboards provide information about traffic flagged by Edgio security.
-Real-Time Statistics, on the other hand, provide real-time data for all requests that were screened by Edgio security.
+Real-Time Statistics, on the other hand, provide real-time data for all requests regardless of whether they were screened by Edgio security.

 ## Sliding Window of Data Availability {/*sliding-window-of-data-availability*/}